APEX Award Winners

 Louisville, KY

 “The action shot of a high school chef-to-be vigorously whisking a pan sauce caught our attention and drew us into this issue.
 But the use of colorful article opening pages (a rainbow of orange, blue, violet, red, teal and dark green) with embedded designs and photos is what kept our visual attention.
 The overall layout is aesthetically pleasing and made the issue easy to navigate through.
-(Note: We especially love the smiling veggies, bread and cheese on the ‘Recipe for Success’ article!)”
+(Note: We especially love the smiling veggies, bread and cheese in the ‘Recipe for Success’ article!)”

 James Burton